aomlomics/mitohelper/README.md

+# getMito
-# getMito- Script to extract GenBank accession numbers of 12S rRNA gene sequences or mitochondrial sequences from a user-defined species list
+## Script to extract GenBank accession numbers of 12S rRNA gene sequences or mitochondrial sequences from a user-defined species list

 From a user-provided list of genera/species/subspecies, this script extracts the corresponding GenBank accession numbers of their 12S rRNA sequences (reference file: <b>12S.list</b>) or mitochondrial sequences (reference file: </b>mitofish.hit.list</b>), if available.
 These accession numbers are prepared from downloaded MitoFish (Apr 2 2020 update) and NCBI data (Apr 12 2020 version).
 For data preparation pipeline, refer to </b>getMito.ipynb</b> or the <b>Preparing MitoFish data</b>, <b>Preparing NCBI data</b> and <b>Linking MitoFish data with NCBI data</b> sections below.